StackVista/stackstate-docs/use/baselining.md

 2. Select the `Detect anomaly by checking if the metric values are within upper and lower deviation bounds` check function.
 3. Select the baseline metric stream you want to check for anomalies.
 4. Select a critical and deviating value.
 The values are floating point values that indicate with what factor how far the metric stream may exceed the baseline.
 For example:
-   * `deviatingValue = 1.0` - if the metric exceeds the baseline that the check will go to the `DEVIATNG` health state.
+   * `deviatingValue = 1.0` - if the metric exceeds the baseline that the check will go to the `DEVIATING` health state.
    * `criticalValue = 1.25` - if the metric exceeds the baseline by 125% that the check will go to the `CRITICAL` health state.
 5. Click `create` to add the check.

 {% hint style="info" %}